promised-ai/redpoll-website/content/mission.md

 +++
-title = "Redpoll.ai"
+title = "Redpoll.ai - About"
 template = "mission.html"

-description = "What we believe"
+description = "About"
 +++